Moosa-Origano/CalculatorWebsite/README.md

-# TestingWebsite
+# Calculator
- Learning JS operations
+Learning JavaScript, and applying HTML and CSS through building a calculator app.